lowRISC/qemu/docs/opentitan/otptool.md

 example, to write at @0006, either use `0xc` or `0h6` as the offset specifier.

-If the bit is larger than the data slot, it indicates the location with the ECC part, _e.g._ if OTP fuses are organized as 16-bit slots wtih 6-bit ECC, bit 0 to 15 indicates a bit into the data slot, while bit 16 to 21 indicates an ECC bit.
+If the bit is larger than the data slot, it indicates the location with the ECC part, _e.g._ if OTP fuses are organized as 16-bit slots with 6-bit ECC, bit 0 to 15 indicates a bit into the data slot, while bit 16 to 21 indicates an ECC bit.

 It is possible to tell the script to rebuild the ECC value for the modified bits, using `-F`.